CraftAcademy/git_demo_2018/README.md

 # This is my new changes to the README

 - In this Demo I will
-- Fork a new repo
+- Fork a new repo unseriously
 - I will create a new branch
 - I will create a PR
 - I will merge the PR to CA repo